LiminalCrab/al3f.com/ordinal/content/articles/ordinal.md

 ---

 ## Ordinal
+This page is an early draft.
+More details about its architecture, features, and implementation will be added over time.

 Ordinal is a static site generator designed for **speed**, **reliability**, and **accessibility**.
 It is written in Python and generates a structured, interlinked wiki from Markdown without dependencies beyond a standard POSIX environment.
 The system is optimized for offline use, requires no JavaScript and relying entirely on static assets.